-- A. A minimum of 50 percent of the credit earned at The University of Southern Mississippi must be taken on the campus from which the degree is awarded. - B. A minimum of eighteen (18) semester hours must be in courses numbered 600 or above. - C. A total of no more than nine (9) semester hours of work earned as a non-degree student may be applied toward a master's degree.
-Please note E below. - D. As many as six (6) semester hours of graduate credit from other accredited institutions may be transferred to the student's program with the approval of the appropriate department chair and dean provided that the course work transferred falls within the six-year period allowed for the degree.
-Such course work must carry a letter or numeric grade and cannot be a pass/fail course. - E. A total sum of no more than nine (9) semester hours of transfer work and non-degree work may be applied toward a master's degree.
+- A. A minimum of eighteen (18) semester hours must be in courses numbered 600 or above. - B. A total of no more than nine (9) semester hours of work earned as a non-degree student may be applied toward a master's degree.
+Please note E below. - C. As many as six (6) semester hours of graduate credit from other accredited institutions may be transferred to the student's program with the approval of the appropriate department chair and dean provided that the course work transferred falls within the six-year period allowed for the degree.
+Such course work must carry a letter or numeric grade of "B" or better and not counted toward another graduate degree and cannot be a pass/fail course. - D. A total sum of no more than nine (9) semester hours of transfer work and non-degree work may be applied toward a master's degree.

-The Master's Committee
+V. The Master's Committee

-The student's work toward the master's degree is either supervised by a departmental committee comprised of a chair and at least two members recommended by the department chair and appointed by the Office of Graduate Studies.
-The committee appointment forms shuld be sent to the Office of Graduate Studies.
+The student's work toward the master's degree is either supervised by a departmental committee comprised of a chair and at least two members recommended by the department chair and appointed by the Office of Graduate Studies or by an experienced faculty adviser.
+The committee appointment forms should be sent to the Office of Graduate Studies.